-Diagnosis is usually based on the child’s appearance and health problems, and confirmed with genetic testing.
-This will involve a blood test, in some cases, further tests may be needed, such as heart investigations including an electrocardiogram (ECG) and echocardiogram (ultrasound).
+Diagnosis is usually based on the child’s appearance and health problems, and is confirmed with genetic testing.
+This will involve a blood test.
+In some cases, further tests may be needed, such as heart investigations including an electrocardiogram (ECG) and echocardiogram (ultrasound).

 If you are expecting a baby, you might be able to have prenatal tests done to test your unborn baby for Noonan syndrome.

 Living with Noonan syndrome